Silvian/sen-level-interview/README.md

 6. Login to the django administration page at: http://localhost:8000/admin/ with the credentials above to verify this.

 *Note:* you can login with the default user created here or create other users via django admin panel.

+### Assumptions:

+1. From analysing the created data file I have assumed that ```server-ip, username, full-name and login-time``` are mandatory fields.
+Therefore a unique entry is composed of these 4 fields together.